-This report will be drafted in English, and sent electronically as an editable document file (e.g. .docx, .rtf or .odt file) and a single portable document file (.pdf), with annexes in various compatible formats (plans: .dwg or .dxf and .pdf, BOQs: .xslx or .ods file) The report will have the following sections:
+This report will be drafted in English, and sent electronically as an editable document file (e.g. .docx, .rtf or .odt file) and a single portable document file (.pdf).
+The report will have the following sections:

-- Review of the project's scope and objectives - Updated and further detailed methodology (including a list of equipment that will be used and different tests that will be done) and detailed time schedule (including milestones per lot, annual closures, holidays and events)
+• Review of the project's scope and objectives

+- Updated and further detailed methodology (including a list of equipment that will be used and different tests that will be done) and detailed time schedule per each site - List of available documentation and potential missing documents - A critical review of ESS infrastructure assessment tool provided by Enabel, with proposed changes to the tool before using it as part of the consultancy and an aggregated scoring methodology.